 The Douglas C-133 Cargomaster, a four-engine turboprop transport, was larger and faster than earlier Douglas military cargo airplanes.
 The Cargomaster went into production without a prototype and had an unusual circular fuselage with top-mounted wings.

 The C-133 could fly the equivalent of 22 loaded railroad boxcars nonstop between Los Angeles, Calif., and New York for about 5 cents per ton per mile (907 kilograms per 1.6 kilometers).
 It carried fully assembled tanks and transported the Douglas-built Thor intermediate-range ballistic missiles.
 Douglas built and delivered the last Cargomasters in 1961.
 NASA used Cargomasters to drop-test early space capsules and to transport a variety of space products.
-Douglas built 50 Cargomasters, but after the C-133, Douglas did not built transports specifically for the military for another 10 years.
+Douglas built 50 Cargomasters, but after the C-133, Douglas did not build transports specifically for the military for another 10 years.